RLuckom/exploranda-core/README.md

 ### AccessSchema Object Extensions for Generic Request-Based APIs

+NOTE: In October 2020, I replaced the venerable and sadly deprecated [request](https://github.com/request/request) library with [needle](https://github.com/tomas/needle) in the handler for `GENERIC_API` access schemas.
+Needle looks like a very comparable replacement (and the exploranda API did not change), but there may be some bugs until I have a chance to work through all the edge cases.
+The 0.3.0 release marks the introduction of needle and removal of request.

-For many common APIs it is simpler to just use https://github.com/request/request[request js] as the base SDK and build accessSchema objects to provide a natural pattern for interacting with the resources and access methods exposed by the API.
+For many common APIs it is simpler to just use [needle](https://github.com/tomas/needle) as the base SDK and build accessSchema objects to provide a natural pattern for interacting with the resources and access methods exposed by the API.